 1. The Yard Hostel Bangkok

-- Free bicycle rentals for exploring the Ari neighbourhood.
+- Free bike rentals for exploring the area

-- Clean and modern dorms and private rooms with large windows.
+- Affordable rates for both dorms and private rooms

 Check Prices on Hostelworld